-To the Board of Directors, Putnam Academy of Arts and Sciences, Inc.
+To the Board of Directors,

-We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the financial statements of the governmental activities and each major fund of Putnam Academy of Arts and Sciences, Inc. (the "School") as of and for the year ended June 30, 2019, and the related notes to financial statements, which collectively comprise the School's basic financial statements, and have issued our report thereon dated August 29, 2019.
+We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the financial statements of the governmental activities and each major fund of Putnam Academy of Arts and Sciences, Inc. (the "School") as of and for the year ended June 30, 2021, and the related notes to financial statements, which collectively comprise the School's basic financial statements, and have issued our report thereon dated August 30, 2021.